Academic Materials Survey

 In fall 2020, the DSU launched the Academic Materials Survey to learn about student experience with academic materials.
 We gathered info from students that included how much tuition and textbooks costs, the cost and usage of access codes and perspectives on Open Educational Resources (OERs).
-The full report will be released soon!
+You can read the results and our full report from the Survey here.

 Here’s what you’ve told us: